ComEd Prairie Conversion

 This is a place for exploration, imagination, science, observation, exercise, the enjoyment of nature and fun!.
 The Prairie is divided into an east and a west sections by Sherwood Avenue.
 There are nature trails in both sections.
 Depending on where you are on the trails, the prairie can change dramatically.
 The far west end of the west prairie is much dryer and as a result, the vegetation is shorter and the types of plants are those that favor the dryer conditions.

-No mater where you are, pollinators rule the day!
-The prairie offers you the opportunity to see hundreds of pollinators up close and personal.
+No matter where you are, pollinators rule the day!
+The prairie offers you the opportunity to see thousands of pollinators up close and personal.
 The wide-open sky invites panoramas that are perfect for watching a storm roll in, sunset or sunrises, cloud spotting or stargazing.
 The biodiversity of plant species will provide the perfect backdrop to the onslaught of butterflies in the summer.
 You will be amazed at what you can see.

 WHAT CAN YOU SEE HERE: